rodekruis/DEH-Admin-Manual/README.md

 >3.
 Uninstall the EspoCRM Flex DEH Extension (Adminstration>Extensions).
 This will remove all DEH relevant extensions and DEH related data will not be visible anymore in EspoCRM.
 >4.
 Uninstall the Advanced Pack Extension (Administration>Extensions).
 Only relevant if this Advanced Package is installed.
 Uninstalling it will remove all the reports (dashboards) and flowcharts/workflows.
 >5.
 Upgrade EspoCRM (Administration>Upgrade).
 DEH is currently made for EspoCRM version 8.1.0.
 A newer version will not ensure compatibility with DEH.
 >6.
-Remove the API role or API user called automatic-system-deh (Administration>Roles and Administration>API Users).
-This will break the connection between Twilio Flex and EspoCRM and no data will be transferred anymore.
+Certain role settings for users (Administration>Roles).
+The role permissions 'Export Permission' and 'Mass Update Permission' are very powerfull permissions which should be considered carefully before assigning to a role.
+This would allow a user to quickly export large volumes of personal data or change large volumes of records in EspoCRM.
 >7.
-Certain role settings for users (Administration>Roles).
-The role permissions 'Export Permission' and 'Mass Update Permission' are very powerfull permissions which should be considered carefully before assigning to a role. >This would allow a user to quickly export large volumes of personal data or change large volumes of records in EspoCRM.
+Disabling or removing an entity (Administration>Entity Manager>[Entity]>Edit).
 >8.
-Disabling or removing an entity (Administration>Entity Manager>[Entity]>Edit).
+Removing relationships between entities (Administration>Entity Manager>[Entity]>Relationships).
 >9.
-Removing relationships between entities (Administration>Entity Manager>[Entity]>Relationships).
->10.
 Removing Email configuration settings (Administration>Outbound Emails).
 Removing this will stop the email notifications to users and password reset emails.
+>10.
+Removing all other users (and admins) so that no one has access anymore.
+>> _The below chatbot information is useful for Twilio Flex.
+If you only use EspoCRM, this is not relevant._
 >11.
-Removing all other users (and admins) so that no one has access anymore.
+Remove the API role or API user called automatic-system-deh (Administration>Roles and Administration>API Users).
+This will break the connection between Twilio Flex and EspoCRM and no data will be transferred anymore.
 >
 >> _The below is useful for Twilio Flex.
 If you only use EspoCRM, this is not relevant._
 >